shirzlotnik/databasy/README.md

 the class Table will store a list of the files with the records plus a file of indexes the table has by reading the indexes file we can find exactly where the record we want is so we won't have to go over all of the files
+the classes Schema, DB will store a list of files of their subdirectories
+plus a file with information about the subdirectories: names, what they contain...

 ## improvement
 to save the changes in the local file and once in X time to update the actual files of the DB